Zunaeed-Imran/React.js_Full_Course_in_Bangla/README.md

 - i learn how to all inside file from another file when i was practicing json data file mapping.
 - i learn class component, it's similar like functional component.
+- i was using constructor function out side of class component and that was my fault.
+- i was using two return and it show error i should have used one return.
+- we also can use ternary operator in the return directely.

 ###### Done Task For Today

-- Learning react boostrap.
-- Practicing boostrap in React.
-- Learning state, setState and event handler.
-- Practicing state, setState and event handler.
-- Learning Conditional Rendering, ternary, short circuit.
+- Practicing Conditional Rendering, ternary, short circuit.
+- Learning Event Handler | onChange | onClick.
+-